kailash-manasarovar/statement/docs/crimes/protagonists/vidal-sastre.md

 - He was the man that [stalked me at Lourdes](../../timeline/2021/march.md#the-portuguese-man-next-door).
 - I believe [he was also driving Ugly](../../timeline/2001-to-2010/2001.md#amsterdam) in 2001.
 - I don't have a picture of this man but would recognize him immediately.

+!!! tip "An intuitive's vision for a few years now"
+    - The thing about this man is that I see him walking up a street in the dark under streetlights with a small bundle under his arm.
+    - I've been seeing this for years now, it's one of those persistent visions.

 #### Mark from English class in 2013